 The Occupational Safety and Health Administration (OSHA) has established a set of guidelines and requirements called the Hazard Communication Standards (HCS) that relate to the identification of hazardous chemicals, the health and safety risks those hazardous materials pose, and the appropriate safety precautions that lower the risk of illness and injury when handling those chemicals.

-The basic framework of HCS(Hazard Communication Standard) is defined in two major scopes:
+The HCS framework encompasses two major scopes:

 1. Chemical manufacturers and importers are responsible for providing information about the identities and hazards of the chemicals they produce or import.

 2. All employers with hazardous chemicals in their workplaces must have a hazard communication program and provide information to employees about the hazards associated with those chemicals, along with the necessary protective measures.

 1. Classification of physical hazards: Identifying and categorizing the physical properties of hazardous chemicals that can pose risks such as flammability, explosiveness, or reactivity.

 2. Classification of health and environmental hazards: Assessing the potential health effects and environmental impact of hazardous chemicals, including toxicity, carcinogenicity, and ecological hazards.